fabianlindfors/reshape/README.md

 ## How it works

 Reshape works by creating views that encapsulate the underlying tables, which your application will interact with.
 During a migration, Reshape will automatically create a new set of views and set up triggers to translate inserts and updates between the old and new schema.
-This means that every migration is a two phase process:
+This means that every deployment is a three-phase process:

-1. **Start migration** (`reshape migrate`): Create new views to ensure both the new and old schema are usable at the same time.
+1. **Start migration** (`reshape migrate`): Sets up views and triggers to ensure both the new and old schema are usable at the same time.
-	- After phase one is complete, you can start the roll out of your application.
-Once the roll out is complete, the second phase can be run.
+2. **Roll out application**: Your application can be gradually rolled out without downtime.
+The existing deployment will continue using the old schema whilst the new deployment uses the new schema.
-2. **Complete migration** (`reshape complete`): Removes the old schema and any intermediate data.
+3. **Complete migration** (`reshape complete`): Removes the old schema and any intermediate data and triggers.

+If the application deployment fails, you should run `reshape abort` which will roll back any changes made by `reshape migrate` without losing data.

 ## License